Deancg90/BlackJack/README.md

 Date: 28/03/2024
 Update:

 The user will now be prompted if they want to play again.
 I changed the BlackJack() function, to a while loop.
 With an input asking if the user would like to play again, this is then checked at the bottom with an if statement.

+I have also added the currency feature, this was done with a simple if, elif statement within the BlackJack() function.
+This checks all the different scenarios and updates the players wallet accordinly.